-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED MAY 31, 2009, 2010 AND 2011
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED MAY 31, 2009, 2010 AND 2011 (In thousands, except share and per share data)

-1. ORGANIZATION AND PRINCIPAL ACTIVITIES
+.
+ORGANIZATION AND PRINCIPAL ACTIVITIES

 New Oriental China was established on August 2, 2001.
 New Oriental China and its subsidiaries primarily conduct their businesses in the People's Republic of China (the "PRC").